MoveOnOrg/votetripling/README_local.md

 - *ContactName* a unique identifier for the conversation
 - *NoteText* free text possibly including names of tripling targets
 - *names_extract* a guess for the extracted names (to be reviewed)

+# Running the app frontend
+app.py is a Flask-based frontend that provides a dedicated UI for uploading data sets and running the scripts with them.

+Make sure you've created and activated a virtual environment (see Requirements) and installed everything in requirements.txt.

+To run an instance of the frontend locally:
+`
+export FLASK_APP=app.py
+export FLASK_ENV=development
+flask run
+`